Sujal-Acharya/Capstone_Project/README.md

 # 🧠 Stock Market Sentiment Analysis using News Headlines

-This capstone project applies **Natural Language Processing (NLP)** and **deep learning (LSTM)** to predict stock market sentiment based on news headlines.
+This capstone project applies **Natural Language Processing (NLP)**  to predict stock market sentiment based on news headlines.
 The model is trained to classify whether a given headline signals a positive or negative stock movement.

 ---